PTRRupprecht/Drawing-ROIs-without-GUI/README.md

 Drawing ROIs is a repetitive task when analyzing calcium imaging data.
 Despite automatization attempts (http://neurofinder.codeneuro.org/), most of the time drawing the ROIs manually is still the best solution.

 In order to make this task as easy and intuitive as possible, I used a non-graphical user interface that relies on the user's knowledge of which keys and which mouse buttons to press (inspired by the Google Maps interface).
 I described the idea of this non-graphical user interface on [my blog](https://ptrrupprecht.wordpress.com/2015/06/24/a-simple-non-graphical-user-interface-in-matlab-keyboard-callback-functions/).
+The callback functions are defined in [this subscript](https://github.com/PTRRupprecht/Drawing-ROIs-without-GUI/blob/master/non-GUI%20ROI%20analysis/switchImage.m).

 [![Drawing ROIs with a non-graphical user interface](nonGIU_ROI_drawing.png)](https://youtu.be/rGTTGCEGvYQ "Drawing ROIs with a non-graphical user interface")